-In this post, we'll share how the card stacks up against other options and (attempt to) clarify the complicated rules that determine who is eligible for the current offer.
+In this post, we'll share how the card stacks up against other options.
+Also, we will (attempt to) clarify the complicated rules that determine who is eligible for the current offer.

-- 3X points for every $1 spent at 6,900+ participating Marriott Bonvoy hotels
+- 3X points for every $1 spent at over 7,000 participating Marriott Bonvoy hotels

 - 2X points on other travel purchases (from airfare to taxis and trains)